spoleto-software/Spoleto.SMS/README.md

 To send an SMS message, you will engage with three key elements:

-- SmsMessage: This represents the actual content, the recipients and the sender of the SMS that you wish to send;
+- **SmsMessage**: This represents the actual content, the recipients and the sender of the SMS that you wish to send;
-- SmsService: This is the mechanism through which the SMS is dispatched;
+- **SmsService**: This is the mechanism through which the SMS is dispatched;
-- SmsProvider: This refers to the SMS delivery provider.
+- **SmsProvider**: This refers to the SMS delivery provider.

-Initially, you create the content of the SMS message, set the recipients and the sender.
+Initially, you create the content of the ``SmsMessage``, set the recipients and the sender.
-Afterward, this message is handed over to the SmsService.
+Afterward, this message is handed over to the ``SmsService``.
-Finally, the SmsService dispatches the message through the pre-configured SmsProvider.
+Finally, the SmsService dispatches the message through the pre-configured ``SmsProvider``.

 ### SmsMessage